-If you have an existing website with another host, you can take advantage of UkrLine’s free website migration.
+If you already have a website with another host, you can make use of UkrLine’s free website migration service.

 With data centers in three locations — U.S.A., Ukraine, and Europe — UkrLine lets you host your website wherever is best for you or your visitors.
 Uptime is important, so I monitored the uptime of this host’s own website over two days.
 I recorded 100% uptime in North America, Europe, Australia, Asia, and Russia.

 You can order hosting on one-, three-, six-, or twelve-month terms in Ukrainian hryvnia, euros, or U.S. dollars.
 Committing to an annual plan gives you a 15% discount and a free domain.
 Pay by credit/debit card, PayPal, WebMoney, Yandex.Money, Privat24, or Bitcoin.